yeatttttt/chatgptbot/README.md

 TelegramBot with ChatGPT integrated

-\nTo use: change your API tokens in misc.py
+To use: change your API tokens in misc.py